typeblogger/typeblogger.github.io/_posts/2016-7-3-how-to-promote-your-blog.md

 Not because you want them to share your stuff, but because you want to get to know them.

-In the future, when you have an awesome post that is a GREAT fit for the influencer and their audience, send them a polite email and let them know about it.
+In the future, when you have an awesome post that is a GREAT fit for the influencer and their audience, send them a polite and mail and let them know about it.

 That is what Neil Patel did in the start to get influencers to promote his content...

 and Jon Morrow...

+and myself.

+Trust me, done right.
+It works like a charm :)

+What is easiest:

+Build a Twitter following of one million people...

+...or get two influencers with a million Twitter followers combined to share your content that is a great fit for their audience?

+The right answer: the latter one.

 ---